⏱️ 4-5 min read

 And sometimes it is.
 But other times, it will come down fast — the kind that has you running for cover.

-Forecasts help, but like in the States, they’re everyone’s best guess.
 During rainy season, I find myself checking the hourly forecast (usually radar on Windy) to get a sense of the day — but still planning like it might rain anyway.

 Going with the flow ended up working better than trying to stay inside.
+This mindset helps with visiting Okinawa during any time — cause the rain doesn’t really care what month it is.

 Rainy Day Essentials